 See & Do

 Ghost Tours — New Orleans has plenty of ghost stories that will make you quiver, but some tours are more educational than paranormal in nature.
-Try a tour by New Orleans Teenagers — they’ve got options created just for teens and tweens that explores New Orleans’ history through the eyes of a teenager (including the same teenage woes since time immemorial: school, dating, parents, fashion…) .
+There are lots of family-friendly options for ghost tours, so don’t be afraid to check them out!

-Mardi Gras World — This massive warehouse takes teens behind the scenes of our world-famous festival without the stress of the crowds (and need for adult supervision).
+Mardi Gras World — This massive warehouse takes teens behind the scenes of our world-famous party without the stress of the crowds (and need for adult supervision).

 Eat & Drink

 Elizabeth’s — Praline bacon.
+Need we say more?
 What’s more delightfully decadent than that?

 New Orleans School of Cooking — The whole family can take a cooking class at this famous French Quarter spot.

-Snowballs — Go ahead, let the kids start a snowball fight with these refreshing sweet treats that will put everyone in a good mood.
+Snowballs — Let the kids have a snowball fight with these refreshing sweet treats that will put everyone in a good mood.
+It wouldn’t be a trip to New Orleans without one.

 Dat Dog — Dare your teen to order a crawfish sausage dog.
 It’s extremely delicious, uniquely New Orleans, and very Instagrammable.